 Implementation of the safety improvement measures defined in the National Action Plan is a priority for the Energoatom operating organization.
-Because of the situation in Ukraine in recent years (in particular, COVID-19 pandemic in the world and in Ukraine that complicated/delayed the implementation of individual measures), the timeframes for individual safety improvement measures at operating NPPs requiring significant engineering and research efforts have been extended.
+Because of the situation in Ukraine in recent years (in particular, full-scale invasion of russia to Ukraine) that complicated/delayed the implementation of individual measures), the timeframes for individual safety improvement measures at operating NPPs requiring significant engineering and research efforts have been extended.

-Currently, more than 80% of the safety improvement measures planned in compliance with the updated National Action Plan have been implemented.
+Currently, about 85% of the safety improvement measures planned in compliance with the updated National Action Plan have been implemented.
 In addition, it should be noted that all measures specified upon stress tests at the Chornobyl NPP have been implemented in full.